-The analysis of Shellsort is difficult, so we must accept without proof that the average-case performance of Shellsort (for "divisions by three" increments) is $\mathrm{O}(n^{1.5})$.
+The analysis of Shellsort is difficult, so we must accept without proof that the average-case performance of Shellsort (for "divisions by three" increments) is $O(n^{1.5})$ .
 Other choices for the increment series can reduce this upper bound somewhat.
-Thus, Shellsort is substantially better than Insertion Sort, or any of the $\mathrm{O}(n^2)$ sorts presented in Section 7.2.
-In fact, Shellsort is competitive with the asymptotically better sorts to be presented whenever n is of medium size.
+Thus, Shellsort is substantially better than Insertion Sort, or any of the $\Theta(n^2)$ sorts presented in Section 7.2.
+In fact, Shellsort is not terrible when compared with the asymptotically better sorts to be presented whenever n is of medium size (thought is tends to be a little slower than these other algorithms when they are well implemented).
 Shellsort illustrates how we can sometimes exploit the special properties of an algorithm (in this case Insertion Sort) even if in general that algorithm is unacceptably slow.